 Clear calls to action (CTAs)

 Every email should have a clear purpose and one action that you desire from your audience.
 Call to Action (CTA) is to nudge your subscribers toward that purpose.
-Your CTA must be highly visible and strategically placed, ideally above the fold, as, sadly, many people don’t scroll through entire emails.
+Your CTA must be highly visible and strategically placed, ideally above the fold.
+It's because, sadly, many people don’t scroll through entire emails.
 It should also be surrounded by sufficient whitespace to stand out.
 A great way to include a CTA in your email is to use a button, ideally with contrasting colors for an even better effect.
 Remember to make your CTA big enough to be easily clickable, even on mobile devices.

 As for the language, it should be actionable, employing strong verbs and, where appropriate, creating a sense of urgency to encourage immediate response.
 For cases where a direct conversion might be too high a commitment, try offering a fallback CTA, such as “Add to Wishlist” instead of “Buy Now”.
 It can still nurture engagement and subscribers further down the funnel.